0001125051760sp/0001125051760sp/README.md

 - 👋 Hi, I’m Murilo Bomfim Melo
 - 👀 I’m interested in ... geografia
 - 🌱 I’m currently learning ...
+A 2 série A do ensino médio
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... pelo instagram @murill_osp
 - 😄 Signo: ...
 Escorpiao